sig1nt/sig1nt.github.io/_posts/2024-10-24-ghidra-dyld-extraction.md

 For everyone else, I recommend [dyld-shared-cache-extractor](https://github.com/keith/dyld-shared-cache-extractor).
 This project calls into `dyld`'s own methods as a way to extract all the libraries out to a folder in the filesystem.
 The setup is pretty basic, but it will get you all the files back on system, to be reversed however you may please.

 Happy hacking!

+[^1]: For a few really good reasons (that I definitely learned from) about why this might be better for performance specifically, see [this comment from lgerbarg on Lobste.rs](https://lobste.rs/s/oxdvms/viewing_macos_system_libraries_ghidra#c_4pplcz).